Nathan Nelson (biochemist): Early and personal life

 Nathan Nelson was born in Avihayil, Israel in 1938.
 His father Moshe, who in 1918 immigrated to Israel as a soldier in the Jewish Legion, was a pioneer who co-founded Ramat Gan and the villages of Gan Haim and Avihayil.
 The family of Nathan's mother, Genia, was among the first settlers in Ramat Gan.

-Nelson served as a paratrooper in the Israeli Defense Forces from 1957 to 1959.
+Nelson served as a paratrooper in the Israel Defense Forces from 1957 to 1959.
 Immediately after the Army, he became a kibbutz member in Gevim.
 When his father became sick, Nelson left Gevim to take care of their farm in Avihayil, raising cattle and sheep but mainly cultivating citrus trees.
 Unbeknownst to most, Nelson was also an avid surfer.

 In 1961, Nelson's former elementary and high school teacher, Professor Elazar Kochva, persuaded him to leave the farm to study at the newly established Tel Aviv University.
 While studying there, he married his classmate Hannah, who became instrumental in managing his laboratory.
 Together, they have three children, Lee-Bath Nelson (High Tech Executive and VC), Nirith Nelson (Curator and Art Director), and Ben Nelson (Founder of The Minerva Project).

 Professional career

 Nathan Nelson acquired three degrees at Tel Aviv University, including a Ph.D. under Professor J. Neuman's supervision.

 Nelson did a post-doctoral fellowship with Professor Efraim Racker at Cornell from 1970 to 1972, after which he joined the newly opened Department of Biology at the Technion in Haifa.
 In 1980, he became a full professor.

 During this period he spent a sabbatical year at University of Basel's Biozentrum with Professor Gottfried Schatz and at Cornell University with Professor Efraim Racker.

 In 1985, Nelson was offered a position by Professor Ron Kaback at the Roche Institute of Molecular Biology, a basic science research center in which Nelson not only continued studies in his subject matter but also had a chance to explore new fields due to plentiful funding.

 In 1995, he returned to Tel Aviv University and established his lab in the Biochemistry Department.
 In addition to his research and teaching, he was instrumental in starting the Daniella Rich Institute for Structural Biology on a very small budget.
-Nelson served as its director 2005–2011.
+Nelson served as its director from 2005–2011.

 Nelson was a member of the Board of Governors and a member of the Executive Council of Tel Aviv University; served as a Vice Chairman of the International Institute of Molecular and Cell Biology in Warsaw founded by UNESCO, and President of the Israel Society for Biochemistry.

 However, his main interest always was and remains his research, which he continues to perform 7 days a week mainly on the lab bench.